PaoloMazzon/Vulkan2D/README.md

 ====

  + Custom shaders/pipelines (can already load custom default shaders)
- + Pipelines for a couple different blend modes (add, subtract, multiply, etc.)
+ + Pipelines for a couple different blend modes (can be integrated into VK2DPipeline by having multiple pipelines internally)
  + Possibly putting all textures into a texture array so there is only one descriptor binding

 Warning